UT-Austin-Senior-Design-D7/api-database/README.txt

 BINIT Ltd.

 This api connects the database and the waste classification system to any forward facing pieces of this project.
 While it may be functional, it is not intended as a finalized product.
-There are glaring security vunurabilities and wonky implementations.
+There are glaring security vunuabilities and wonky implementations.

 As of right now, the ip address of the AWS instance in 3.131.128.222 and the port this runs through is 8000.
-When the instance is running, typing 'http://3.131.128.222:8000/' into a browser should display 'hello world!'.
+When the instance is running, typing 'http://13.59.146.184/' into a browser should display 'hello world!'.

 ROUTES